xiliourt/tiddl-nextjs/README.md

 - In depth config, allowing customisation of even download directory structure and file naming
 - Automatic token refreshing upon reload (also refreshable via the 'refresh token' button)
 - Purely client side - no API callbacks / server-side processing.
 Uses client-side axios calls.
+- Typescript for maintainability and reusability (_My first real attempt at ts/tsx - I'll clean it up to be true typescript over time_)

 ### Missing Features (to be added)
 - Video downloading support